jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/1-Computer-Vision/README.md

 #### By Jonathan L. Moran (jonathan.moran107@gmail.com)
 From the Self-Driving Car Engineer Nanodegree programme offered at Udacity.

-This is Course 1: Computer Vision in the Self-Driving Car Engineer Nanodegree programme taught by Thomas Hossler and Cezanne Camacho.
+This is Course 1: Computer Vision in the Self-Driving Car Engineer Nanodegree programme taught by Thomas Hossler, Cezanne Camacho, and Kelvin Lwin.

 ### Course Objectives